 - You can process external audio sources through your MPC - IPT files allow you record processing data.

-- The USB connection just turns your MPC into a very expensive memory card reader - it does nothing else except lock up your MPC until the USB connection is broken.
-This is a bit of a pain - also, you must remove your MPC from your PC system tray otherwise just yanking it out will crash your PC
+- The USB connection just turns your MPC into a very expensive memory card reader – it does nothing else except lock up your MPC until the USB connection is broken.
+This is a bit of a pain – also, you must remove your MPC from your PC system tray otherwise just yanking it out will crash your PC (all fixed in the free JJOS)

-- The memory card slot is poor - 70% of the time the card doesn't 'like' going in, as it has to be placed in 'just right'.
+- The memory card slot is poor – 70% of the time the card doesn’t ‘like’ going in, as it has to be placed in ‘just right’.
 Patience is in order, or the internal pins could probably bend quite easily.
+Update: To be honest, I think this is an inherent problem with all CF card readers.

 - Improved slicing feature - now you can add a timestretched decay on the end of each chop (like recycle) rather than the old XL method which just 'borrowed' a few samples from the slice in front of it (leading to clicks).
 You can also chop up to 64 slices.

-- Patched phrase means you can take a loop, zone it and create a single new sample that will expand in real time to fit the BPM of the beat oyu are creating.
+- Patched phrase means you can take a loop, zone it and create a single new sample that will expand in real time to fit the BPM of the beat you are creating.
 Very nice, although like slicing, stereo samples are converted to mono.

 - We now have LFO control which is a great addition to the MPC range

-- Pad sensitivity is now user changeable
+- Pad sensitivity is now user adjustable

 - Has pitch shifting